wohlfea/sea-301-d2/class-06-ajax-and-json/pair-assignment/README.md

 1. Actually, we only need to request the JSON file when we don't already have it, so the conditional check should only do the ajax call when localStorage doesn't have the rawData yet.

 # TODOs: Stretch Goals
-1. Coded as above, we won't request a new JSON file if we've already downloaded it.
-This cacheing is problematic, if the JSON file is updated (therefore our cache is "invalid").
-To overcome this, we could use a small and fast AJAX request with a method of "HEAD", to request just the headers, and not the contents of the file.
+1. Coded as above, we won't request a new JSON file if we've already downloaded it once.
+This cacheing is problematic: if the JSON file is updated (therefore our cache is "invalid"), a new copy won't be requested from the server unless localStorage is cleared.
+To overcome this, we could use a small and fast AJAX request with a method of `HEAD`, to request just the headers, and not the contents of the file.
 The HEAD response will contain a key called "eTag".
-This value is calculated based on the contents of the file.
+The value of the eTag header is calculated based on the contents of the file.
 So if a new article is added (or an existing one is edited even slightly), the eTag will be different.
   - If we cache the eTag, then we can compare our cached version of it with a new eTag check, to determine if we need to get the whole file or not.
   - This can introduce some synchronicity issues, so we'll need to carefully control what methods are calling back to what.